great-things/ConfigSnapshot/cli/README.md

 Snapshots are stored in `~/.greatthings/files/ConfigSnapshot/snapshots`.

 ## action.sh
-Performs an action using the given backend from "backend.txt" and a configuration name.
+Performs an action using the given backend from [backend.txt](#backendtxt) and a configuration name.
 Can be run from any folder.

 ## save.sh
 This script is used to save a snapshot.
 Same as `action.sh save ...`

 ## load.sh
-This script is used to save a snapshot.
+This script is used to load a snapshot.
 Same as `action.sh load ...`

 ## backends/
 This folder contains the specific commands for each desktop environment to save and load its settings.